Fintech for Financial Inclusion: Closing the Gap

 Conclusion

-The journey toward financial inclusion is far from over, but fintech is undeniably paving the way for a more inclusive future.
+Though the path toward financial inclusion is far from finished, fintech is clearly clearing the path for a more inclusive future.